-Question: This last question asks what is your age.
-Knowing the age of respondents helps us understand if we have a good cross section of ages of people responding, or if one age class is over-represented.
+Question: This last question asks for the age of respondents.
+Knowing this helps us understand if we have a good cross section of ages of people responding, or if one age class is over-represented.
 Answers are anonymous.

-The 61-70 year old age group represented 46% of respondents, and the under 50 age groups represented only 14% of respondents.
-It is important for us to understand that the survey responses do not equally represent the views of all age groups of residents, and we need to seek other ways of engaging community members under 50 years old.
+The 61-70 year old age group had the highest response rate with 39% of respondents in this age category, and the under 30 age group represented only 2% of respondents.
+It is important for us to understand that the survey responses do not equally represent the views of all age groups of residents, and in particular we need to seek other ways of engaging youth in the community.